Dr.

 Cat in The Hat Snack

 Make the Cat’s Hat for a fun snack.
-All you need is a few
+All you need are a few

 Ritz crackers, gummy lifesavers (preferably in white/clear